ufal/pcedt2.0-coref/README.md

 # Coreference extension to Prague Czech-English Dependency Treebank 2.0

-Prague Czech-English Dependency Treebank 2.0 is a parallel treebank of Czech and English comprising over 1.2 million running words in almost 50,000 sentences for each part.
+Prague Czech-English Dependency Treebank 2.0 (PCEDT) is a parallel treebank of Czech and English comprising over 1.2 million running words in almost 50,000 sentences for each part.
 The treebank contains texts from the entire Penn Treebank - Wall Street Jurnal section and its Czech translations.
 On top of it, it includes three levels of rich linguistic annotation: morphological layer (part-of-speech tags, lemmas), analytical layer (labeled dependency tree of shallow syntax), and tectogrammatical layer (labeled dependency tree of deep syntax).
 The tectogrammatical tree consists only of the content words, however, new nodes unexpressed in a surface representation may be introduced, e.g., dropped pronouns in Czech.

-This layer is also the place where coreference relations are annotated.
+Tectogrammatical layer is also the place where coreference relations are annotated, as it allows for annotating zero anaphora.
+Annotation of anaphoric relations and related phenomena in PCEDT has been so far developed in two steps:

+1. PCEDT 2.0 original release
+  1. grammatical coreference
+  2. pronominal textual coreference
+2. PCEDT 2.0 Coref release
+  1. nominal textual coreference
+  2. coreference with split antecedents (i.e. bridging anaphora of the set-subset type)
+  3. improved alignment of expressions bound in grammatical and pronomina textual coreference

+## PCEDT 2.0 original release

+The original release of PCEDT 2.0 (Hajič et al., 2012) captures annotation of so-called grammatical and pronominal textual coreference for both Czech and English.
+While most of the English textual coreference links were imported from the BBN Pronoun Coreference and Entity Type Corpus, the Czech coreference of the same type was annotated completely from scratch.
+Both English and Czech grammatical coreference was annotated from scratch, as well.

+Grammatical coreference comprises several subtypes of relations, which mainly differ in the nature of referring expressions (e.g. relative pronoun, reflexive pronoun).
+The common property is that they appear as a consequence of language-dependent grammatical rules.

+On the other hand, the arguments of textual coreference are not realized by grammatical means alone, but also via context.
+The pronominal textual coreference includes those coreference links that use a personal, possessive, or demonstrative pronoun as referring expression.
+It also includes pronouns dropped from the surface, especially in Czech (zero anaphora).

+## PCEDT 2.0 Coref release

+The release of PCEDT 2.0 Coref (Nedoluzhko et al., 2016) builds upon the original release of PCEDT 2.0 and extends it with further types of coreference relations and related phenomena.

 TODO: continue writing